Chapter 48

 “What could I possibly hum that might embarrass your Bomber, ‘cept maybe the Butterfinger jingle if he muffed a fly or something at the ballpark?”

-“He’s not ‘my’ Bomber—and you better not hum anything like that at him, even if he does make any errors playing ball which I bet he won’t.”
+“You better not hum anything like that at him, even if he does make any errors playing baseball which I bet he won’t.”

 “He had no complaints,” smirked Vicki, removing Sexy Purple and placing it on a wooden hanger.
 “Brrrr!
 I just wish I’d had warmer weather to wear this in.
 How’d P.J. like yours?”